If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 How junk food causes health problems

-In 1972, Michael Jacobson coined the term “junk food” to describe foods of useless or low nutritional value.
+In 1972, Michael Jacobson coined the term “junk food” to describe foods that:

-These are foods that contain a high level of refined sugar.
-They also are loaded with trans fat and polyunsaturated fat salt.
+- are loaded with trans fat and polyunsaturated fat salt

 But that’s not all.

-Also, junk foods have a high amount of food additives.
-For examples such as monosodium glutamate (MSG) and tartrazine.
+Also, junk foods have a high amount of food additives such as monosodium glutamate (MSG) and tartrazine.

-These additives have none or little protein, vitamins, and fiber.
+These additives have no or little protein, vitamins, and fiber.
 They are unhealthy.

 And it’s not surprising that junk food, in the long run, harms our health.